 This part of BS 8500 gives detailed guidance for the specifier, including advice on exposure classes for durability, aggregate classes, intended working life and consistence etc., presented as a series of tables with accompanying explanatory text.

-BS 8500-2:2015 is intended for use by producers of concrete.
+BS 8500-2:2023 is intended for use by producers of concrete.

 This part of BS 8500 specifies a number of basic requirements for concrete and its constituent materials, and gives specific requirements relating to the types of concrete listed in BS 8500-1.
 It also specifies requirements relating to delivery, conformity testing, production control and transport.

-This Standard gives UK national provisions where required or permitted by BS EN 206, and also covers materials, methods of testing and procedures that are outside the scope of BS EN 206, but within UK national experience.
+This standard gives UK national provisions where required or permitted by BS EN 206, and also covers materials, methods of testing and procedures that are outside the scope of BS EN 206, but within UK national experience.
 The requirements in this part of BS 8500 are given for defined materials with an established or accepted adequate performance in UK conditions.

 The 2023 update